A Real Working 1950s Town

 • How much children would like Summer Place.

 Summer Place is a labor of love and it continues to grow and to impact an expanding number of people of all ages.
-Summer Place is much more than a museum, it is fun, nostalgia, peace, hope, and a deeply personal and private experience.
+Summer Place is much more than a museum, it is fun, nostalgic, peaceful, brings hope, and is a moving experience.

 What will Summer Place be to you?